alekseyd/task2/DESIGN.rst

 Hash table and bucket structure
 --------------------------------
 Each bucket contains series of pointers to equivalent elements, i.e. elements with the same hash value
-    * Initial bucket size:  3; then grow per rule:  8, 16, 32, 64, 128, 192, 256...
-We will take memory blocks for extending from memory pools of size 3, 5, 8, 16, 32, 64 words
+    * Initial bucket size:  4;
+    * **[NOT IMPLEMENTED YET]** Then grow per rule:  8, 16, 32, 64, 128, 192, 256...
+We will take memory blocks for extending from memory pools of size  8, 16, 32, 64 words
-    * Memory of single bucket  is constructed thru  linked list (previous mem block finishes with pointer to the next one in the bucket or *null_ptr*)
+    * **[NOT IMPLEMENTED YET]** Memory of single bucket will be extended thru allocating new buffer, copying contents of the old one, and releasing back to pool the old container

 Every bucket is indexed inside the hash table by that common hash value.